 Allied Health Clinical Experience

 Many Allied Health courses offered by HCC/ICCE require a clinical experience component at a hospital, nursing home, or other medical facility.
-ALL required documents must be completed and submitted to the Allied Health office for review no later than 14 days after the start of class.
+ALL required documents must be completed and submitted to the Allied Health office for review no later than 20 business days after the start of class.
 Students will not be approved and scheduled for clinical experience until the documents are received.
 These include:

 - Medical Physical (Student Health and Immunizations Certification Form)